WALEKHWAPHILIP/sa-auto-competition-pulse-pilot/README.md

 ---

+## How to cite

+If you use or build on this repository, please cite it as:

+Walekhwa, P. L. T. (2026). *SA Auto Competition Pulse (Pilot): News-derived competition events and NAAMSA sales (South Africa)*.
+GitHub repository.

+---

 ## License / attribution

 This project uses publicly available sources and stores snapshots for research reproducibility.
 If any source requests removal or changes access policy, update `configs/sources.yaml` and remove that source from the pipeline.

+---

+## License & reuse

+Code is intended to be reusable under an open-source license (see `LICENSE` if included).
+Data snapshots are collected from public sources for research reproducibility; downstream reuse should respect each publisher’s terms.
+The repository stores only what is necessary for measurement and auditability (see `docs/data_ethics.md`).

 ---